 From the ex-post evaluation of previous railroad and metro projects, it has been learnt that the establishment of a financially independent project implementation structure is important from the standpoint of ensuring proper operation and maintenance.
-Since improvement of ridership of the metro system is essential for financial soundness of CMRL, Tamil Nadu State Transport Authority is to rationalize bus routes so that the metro does not compete with bus passengers' demand and buses play a role of feeder networking for the metro.
-Moreover, CMRL is planning several businesses related to the metro such as advertising and property development in order to further improve the financial standing of the Project.
+Since improvement of ridership of the metro system is essential for financial soundness of DMRC, GNCTD has rationalized the routes for the Project so that the metro does not compete with bus passengers' demand.
+In this regard, DMRC and Delhi Transport Corporation have reached an agreement that bus lines take a role of feeder networking for the metro.
+Moreover, DMRC has already started advertising and property development business in order to further improve the financial standing of the Project.